Meyerland, Houston: Public libraries

-The Houston Public Library operated the George B. Meyer, Sr. Neighborhood Library, which was near Meyerland at 5005 West Bellfort.
+Effective 2023, Dr. Shannon Walker Neighborhood Library of the Houston Public Library (HPL), located in Westbury, is the library location for Meyerland.
+Its namesake is Shannon Walker.

-The library opened in 1962.
+The HPL formerly operated the George B. Meyer, Sr. Neighborhood Library, which was near Meyerland at 5005 West Bellfort; it opened in 1962.
 In 1994 the library received renovations to accommodate disabled people.
 By 2013 HPL planned to purchase land for a new Meyerland branch with $442,000.
 HPL spokesperson Sandra Fernandez stated that HPL wants to build a new facility in order to increase the size and parking capacity.
 There is a proposal to move the library to Westbury Square in Westbury, supported by the Westbury community but opposed by Meyerland residents.
 In 2015 various proposals on where the replacement library should go were being debated.
 Prior to Hurricane Harvey in 2017, the Houston community considered the Meyer Branch to be the Houston library in the poorest state of maintenance.
 Hurricane Harvey gave the library moderate damage, and the city government closed it afterwards, with demolition scheduled.
 The new library, which will also replace HPL Express Frank, will be at 5505 Belrose on a 2.5 acre plot of land in Westbury.